utd-sgda/utd-sgda.github.io/_pages/home.md

 # A community of people making games.

-We're a community students and alumni from The University of Texas at Dallas.
+We're a community of students and alumni from The University of Texas at Dallas.
 We host events with industry speakers, socials, game-jams, and workshops.
 Come hangout at our meetings or on Discord to talk about games, make them, network, or share what you've been working on!

 {% include spacer.html amount="1.5rem" %}